COVID-19

 MONA LISA – THE COVID-19 MUSEUM SPECTATORS

-“Art nourishes the soul–I feel connected when I am creating, it is my life force, it is my joie de vivre, every hour, every day–to (access) tap into the subconscious and bring surreal worlds to life.”
+“Art nourishes the soul—I feel connected when I am creating; it is my life force, my joie de vivre.
+Every hour, every day, I strive to tap into the subconscious and bring surreal worlds to life.

-I have always been fascinated with the history of the Mona Lisa and the conspiracy theories going along with it; the mystery of her smile embodies a deeper meaning and expression.
+I have always been fascinated by the history of the Mona Lisa and the conspiracy theories associated with it.
+The mystery of her smile embodies a deeper meaning and expression.
 It has always been a test, a challenge to capture the facial expression that dominates her persona.
-I have painted the Mona Lisa once before when living in Cannes, S. France–it was acrylic on canvas, 4x4ft.
-It ended up stolen in Amsterdam sometime in the 90’s.
-So, I was motivated to paint it again, looking for subject matter for my COVID-19 Series THE MUSEUM SPECTATORS–introducing my Coronavirus and assistants, like the shark and its pilot fish.”
+I painted the Mona Lisa once before while living in Cannes, Southern France—it was acrylic on canvas, 4x4ft.
+Unfortunately, it ended up stolen in Amsterdam sometime in the 90s.
+Motivated by this experience, I decided to paint it again, searching for subject matter for my COVID-19 Series, THE MUSEUM SPECTATORS—introducing my Coronavirus and assistants, such as the shark and its pilot fish.

-While living, painting and exhibiting with galleries in Paris and participating in many international Paris based shows, (including the Carousel at the Louvre) I had the opportunity to take advantage of the museums and over the years I did visit Mona Lisa a few times.
-It is always exciting, inspiring and fulfilling.
-It is an experience that is hard to describe, there is so much there.
-The concentration of architecture, culture, cafes, food, wine, art, rich history, all in one city and the home of the world’s most visited galleries and monuments.
+During my time living, painting, and exhibiting with galleries in Paris, and participating in many international Paris-based shows (including the Carousel at the Louvre), I had the opportunity to take advantage of the museums.
+Over the years, I visited the Mona Lisa a few times.
+It is always exciting, inspiring, and fulfilling.
+It is an experience that is hard to describe; there is so much there—the concentration of architecture, culture, cafes, food, wine, art, and rich history—all in one city and the home of the world’s most visited galleries and monuments.

-A legendary capital of the arts, Paris hosted some of the most celebrated developments in world culture–particularly at the beginning of the twentieth century, with the flowering of fauvism, cubism, dadaism, and surrealism.
+As a legendary capital of the arts, Paris hosted some of the most celebrated developments in world culture, particularly at the beginning of the twentieth century, with the flowering of fauvism, cubism, dadaism, and surrealism.”

 DALI, COVID-19 Spectators (portrait of Dali)